 4 Questions to Ask Your Child When Choosing a University

-The world has changed dramatically in recent years and students need to be able to adapt quickly and effectively.
-This means that a university education should be holistic and provide them with an opportunity to develop both technical skills as well as soft skills like critical thinking, problem-solving, creative thinking and leadership abilities to excel in this new economy.
+The world is evolving faster than ever.
+To thrive in it, students need to be able to adapt quickly and effectively.
+This means that a university education should be holistic and provide them with an opportunity to develop both technical skills and soft skills like critical thinking, problem-solving, creative thinking, and leadership abilities to excel in this new economy.

-Given the uncertainties we now face, parents are naturally concerned about helping their children pick the right university that can nurture leaders of tomorrow.
+Given this dynamic landscape, parents are naturally concerned about helping their children pick the right university that can nurture leaders of tomorrow.

 1. What are you looking for in your university experience?